michaelbZA/my-website/content/posts/python-series/11-python-foundations-numpy.md

 2. Find the highest and lowest sales months
 3. Calculate the quarter-by-quarter growth rate
 4. Determine if any month had sales 20% above the yearly average

-Good luck, and feel free to share your solutions in the comments!

----

-*This post is part of my journey learning Python.
-I'm a chartered accountant exploring programming to enhance my financial analysis toolkit.
-Follow along as we discover together how Python can transform our work in finance and accounting!*